 Choosing an Application Mapping Tool

-If your enterprise is making use of applications to be productive, then application mapping is a must have.
+If your enterprise is making use of applications to be productive, then application mapping as a process is a must-have.
 Keeping visibility over virtual resources is just as important as monitoring physical devices.

 From this list we recommend SolarWinds Server & Application Monitor, ManageEngine Applications Manager, and AppDynamics.
 All three of these tools offer premium visibility while maintaining a competitive price.